LukeGrahamLandry/franca/backend/README.md

   - atomic compare-and-swap
     - a bit useless because you need to insert your own fences
   - conditional select (ie. `a ? b : c`)
-- Binary form of the ir that's faster to load than the text form (could be a building block for incremental compilation)
+- Binary serialization of the ir that's faster to load than the text form.
-- Insert raw asm bytes in function bodies with arbitrary input/output/clobber register lists.
-  > currently very limited: you pick specific registers, do your own assembling, can't reference symbols.
-  > but it lets you access instructions that we don't know about without calling convention spilling overhead.
-  > example use case: a c compiler implementing `__builtin_clzl` as a single instruction.
-  > (which is a dumb example because i have a clz instruction). or @/tests/exe/sys.fr uses it to make syscalls.
-  > (not well tested because franca doesn't use it yet but it will likely be converted eventually).
-- binary serialization format of the ir that can be used as a building block for incremental compilation. (see @/docs/caching.md)
+  (could be a building block for incremental compilation, see @/docs/caching.md)
 - Removed support for thread locals.
 Franca achieves an equivilent by passing around an implicit env parameter.
 - Removed support for custom section names.